Working in total darkness, Thaddeus Conrad carefully feels his way up a nearly vertical set of stairs before switching on a single green light.

 The bulb casts a weak, eerie glow, revealing a room packed with heavily budded marijuana plants.

-But don’t jump to the wrong conclusion.
-There’s nothing clandestine about the hazy light.
-Pure and simple, this is great crop science at work.
+But there’s nothing clandestine about the hazy light or the darkness, it’s simply great crop science at work.

 “I like to keep them in total darkness the last three days,” Conrad says, speaking over the hum of numerous fans.
 “It brings out those trichomes.”

 President and CEO of the Med-Man Brand, which he describes as a “weed-seed-feed” company, Conrad is philosophical when it comes to marijuana’s medicinal properties, but fastidious and technical when it comes to agronomic practices.

 Inside a nondescript cluster of buildings south of Steinbach, about an hour southeast of Winnipeg, Conrad carefully measures nutrients, conserves moisture, monitors temperature and controls light at each stage of plant development.

 His horticultural expertise has been hard won, and now, as Canada prepares for the legalization of recreational cannabis — the newly dignified term bestowed on pot, weed, Ganja and Mary-Jane — his skills are in high demand.

 The federal government introduced the Cannabis Act in April, which stipulates that legalization occur sometime before July 1, 2018.
 With it comes a deluge of interest from investors and startups looking to cash in on a market estimated by some at more than $22 billion.

 As of May 25, Health Canada had received 1,665 applications to become licensed producers of cannabis for medical purposes.
 Of those, 265 have been refused, 69 withdrawn and 858 deemed incomplete.
 Still, 45 licenses have been issued, and about 30 are actively producing cannabis.